dc-deal/FiniexTestingIDE/TRADEMARK.md

 - **Finiex Framework‚Ñ¢**

 ### ‚ö° Protected Variations & Combinations
-- Any phonetically similar variations (Finex, Finix, etc.)
+- Any phonetically similar variations
 - Any combination with trading/financial terms
 - Any software-related Finiex derivatives
 - Any domain or social media variations